anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 Messages are to be sent as soon as sufficient transfer capacity is available.

-The label "[OPTIONAL forwarding]" means that on receiving from a pledge a request of the given type (or certificate confirmation), depending on the application scenario, the enrollment protocol being used, and the capabilities of the registrar and the local RA possibly co-located with it, the registrar MAY answer the request itself.
+The label "[OPTIONAL forwarding]" means that on receiving from a pledge a request of the given type (or a certificate confirmation), the registrar MAY answer the request itself.
+This depends on the application scenario, the enrollment protocol being used, and the capabilities of the registrar and the local RA possibly co-located with it.
 For CA certificates request/response this would require for example explicit provisioning of the certificates at the registrar.